basti00/VescUartControl/Readme.md

 ## Improved VescUartControl library

-Disclaimer: Not very well tested yet.
+Disclaimer: For Vesc6.
+Not very well tested yet and rough around the edges.
+Works for me but may have Bugs.
-May have Bugs.
-Can in worst case brick your Vesc.
 Use on your on risk.

-Added functions to RollingGeckos library for reading and setting mcconfig.
+Added functions to RollingGeckos library for reading and setting the mcconfig via UART.

 For example to adjust the max speedlimit or powerlimit with the help of a small mcu (esp8266 etc.) without the need of an laptop or smartphone.
-Can be used to change of motor profiles via wifi.
+Can be used to change of motor profile via wifi.

 Won't be able to run on Atmega32p (Arduino Nano / Uno 2k is to little memory) Esp8266 with its 64kB works fine.